 Pregnancy The hormonal changes and increased blood volume in pregnancy can significantly affect your veins and cause debilitating symptoms.
 Varicose veins can improve within 3 months of delivery, however, they can worsen again with subsequent pregnancies.
-Note: We are happy to treat patients once they are no longer pregnant or breastfeeding
+Note: We welcome patients for treatment once they are no longer pregnant or breastfeeding

 Weight Increased weight can put extra pressure on your veins and valves

 Inactivity Standing or sitting for long periods forces your veins to work harder to pump blood back to your heart

 Sun/Heat exposure Hot tubs and saunas can increase the swelling of your veins resulting in blood pooling.
 Prolonged sun exposure can cause spider veins on the cheeks and nose

 Common symptoms include heaviness, fatigue, pain, throbbing, itching, cramping, burning, or restlessness in the legs.
 However, some varicose veins do not cause any symptoms at all.

 About 50 to 55 percent of women and 40 to 45 percent of men suffer from some type of vein problem.
 Varicose veins affect half of people 50 years and older.